absmach/supermq-docs/docs/api.md

 Access-Control-Expose-Headers: Location
 ```
 ### Create Channels
-As with things, you can create multiple channels at once
+The same as creating a channel with external ID the user can create multiple channels at once by providing UUID v4 format unique ID in a series of channels together with a `user_token`

 > Must-have: `user_token` and at least 2 channels